Mikapuccino/Comets/README.md

 * Nelson Milheiro

-  1. ...
+  1. Main Game logic (inputLogic and gameLogic functions)
+  2. GameObject class
+  3. Player class and logic
+  4. Bullet class and logic
+  5. Functions file
+  6. Game Over and Leaderboard screens
+  7. Leaderboard reading and writing logic

 ## Solution architecture

 The `Main.py` is where the function `Comets()` are called to start the game.

 `Classes.py` ➞ Is responsible for defining the `Comets` class: encompassing the game loop, player inputs, game logic and screens.
-Also, it has the `Player`, `Asteroid` and `Bullet` classes with the `GameObject` parameter, which has an essential function, the `collision`.
+Also, it has the `Player`, `Asteroid` and `Bullet` classes that inherit the `GameObject` class, which has an essential function for all game objects.

 `Functions.py` ➞ Is responsible for loading the sprites (images), the wrap-around logic (player, bullets and asteroids) and the `random_position`/`random_velocity` of the asteroids.